DanielSletskov/BookStore/README.md

 # BookStore__
-First used the book sites (Saxo, faraos & bog&ide) for bench marking how the different tables should be setup.
+First I used the book sites (Saxo, faraos & bog&ide) for bench marking for researching how the different tables should be setup in the relationel database.

 ## Benchmark result
 The main outcome of the Bench marking to include format og the different books.